Guide

 What will this cost me?

 Unfortunately, estate disputes often prove to be expensive.
-That is because legal fees are often directly related to how complex the issues are.
-Not surprisingly, the issues raised in many estate litigation problems are in fact complex and time-consuming to resolve.
+That is because legal fees are directly related to the complexity of the issues more so than the value of the estate.
+Not surprisingly, the issues raised in many estate litigation problems are factually complex and time-consuming to resolve.

-Usually, after the affidavit materials have been filed, the “how much” and “how long” questions can be more easily addressed, if not answered, with some degree of precision by establishing a litigation budget.
-Each case is different and unique.
+Usually, after the affidavit materials have been filed, the "how much" and "how long" questions can be more easily addressed.
+Each case, however, is different and unique.

 Who pays?

-This particular question is timely in that historically the court often ordered the payment of everyone’s legal fees, both those who brought the application and those who responded, out of the estate.
-This was based on the fact that generally speaking, the parties found themselves before the court through no fault of their own but rather as a result of some flaw or issue that arose during the taking of instruction to draft the Will or the actual execution of the Will.
+Historically, the court often ordered the payment of everyone's legal fees, both those who brought the application and those who responded, out of the estate.
+This was based on the fact that, generally speaking, the parties found themselves before the court through no fault of their own but instead as a result of some flaw or issue that arose during the taking of instruction to draft the Will or the actual execution of the Will.

-However, more recently, the courts have begun to recognize that often in these estate disputes, there is in fact an innocent party that ought not to be penalized by paying his or her own legal fees.
-The court will sometimes order that the party the court considers to have been unreasonable to pay in whole or in part out of their own resources the legal fees incurred by the “innocent” or reasonable party.
+However, more recently, the courts have begun to recognize that often, in these estate disputes, the "successful party" should see some of their costs from the losing side.
+Beyond the outcome, the court will sometimes order that a party found to have been unreasonable, or to have caused extra delay or expense to an "innocent" or reasonable party, to pay in whole or in part out of their own resources the legal fees of the other side in addition to their own.

 As a consequence, it is important that all parties involved in the estate dispute recognize that there may be serious cost consequences to them if they elect to take unreasonable positions with respect to the estate and its administration.

-Estate Litigation, whether involving Wills or Powers of Attorney, can be “exhausting” both financially and emotionally for family members.
-This area of the law has been in development for hundreds of years, yet each case is unique and each dispute brings novel challenges.
+Estate litigation, whether involving Wills or Powers of Attorney, can be financially and emotionally exhausting for family members.
+This area of the law has been in development for hundreds of years, yet each case is unique, and each dispute brings novel challenges.
+We are here to assist you in navigating your matter.